dart-lang/site-www/src/codelabs/async-await/index.md

   width="100%">
 </iframe>

-In this asynchronous example, the console does not print "Your order is: Large Latte" until after a four second delay has passed.
 This asynchronous example has only four changes from the preceding synchronous example:

 1. Update the return types for `createOrderMessage` and `getUserOrder` from `String` to `Future<String>`.